lakshyarao22/alexa/Windows-Quick-Start-Guide-with-Script.md

     bash setup.sh config.txt
     ```

 4. After the setup script has finished running, you'll need to generate an authorization token.
-Run this command, open your browser, and navigate to [http://localhost:3000](http://localhost:3000).
-Log in with your Amazon credentials and follow the instructions provided:
+Run this command:
     ```
     bash startauth.sh
     ```

+5. Navigate to [http://localhost:3000](http://localhost:3000).
+Log in with your Amazon credentials, and follow the instructions provided.

-5. Last and most importantly, let's run the sample app using the `startsample.bat` file.
+6. Last and most importantly, let's run the sample app using the `startsample.bat` file.
 Note: this script is a batch file, and not a bash script.
 You can run the script either from the Windows command line, or by using the Windows File Explorer to locate the file and then double-clicking it.

-6. You can also run integration and unit tests:
+7. You can also run integration and unit tests:
     `bash test.sh`

 ## 4. Optional configurations